An Argument for Christian Universalism: Why I Don't Believe in an Eternal Hell

 Universalism Was Unchallenged by the Early Church

-I also learned that universalism was openly taught and widely believed throughout the early Christian church for hundreds of years, only being formally denounced as heretical in the middle of the sixth century.
+I also learned that Universalism was openly taught and widely believed throughout the early Christian church for hundreds of years, only being formally denounced as heretical in the middle of the sixth century.
 For most of the years prior to this, there is no record of the doctrine having been censured or even criticized, despite the fact that very many ideas were continually being attacked or censured as heretical throughout these years by the church.
 Dr. Hosea Ballou, who served as the first president of Tufts University in Massachusetts, informs us in his book "The Ancient History of Universalism" that for hundreds of years, Universalism was explicitly taught by such eminent church fathers as Clement of Alexandria, Origen, and Gregory of Nyssa with widespread acceptance and little or no evident resistance from within the church.
+To be sure, not everyone believed it, but it appears that even those who didn't believe it were not attacking it or calling it "heresy".

 Study of the Greek Texts Supports Universalism